Azure/azure-sdk-for-go/sdk/keyvault/azsecrets/README.md

 ### List secrets

-[NewListPropertiesOfSecretsPager](https://aka.ms/azsdk/go/keyvault-secrets/docs#Client.NewListPropertiesOfSecretsPager) creates a `Pager` that lists the properties of all of the secrets in the client's vault, not including their secret values.
+[NewListSecretsPager](https://aka.ms/azsdk/go/keyvault-secrets/docs#Client.NewListSecretsPager) creates a `Pager` that lists all of the secrets in the client's vault, not including their secret values.

 ```golang
 import (